The Costs of Hiring a Freelancer vs. In-House Employee

 - Job board fees

-- Background check and drug screens
+- Background checks and drug screens

 Administrative costs